Afghan massacre suspect identified, due at Kansas base

 On Thursday Karzai called for NATO troops to leave Afghan villages and confine themselves to major bases, underscoring fury over the massacre and clouding U.S. plans to withdraw its troops from Afghanistan by the end of 2014.

-(Additional reporting by Vicki Allen and Bill Rigby; Editing by Will Dunham and Stacey Joyce)
+(Additional reporting by Vicki Allen and Bill Rigby; Editing by Will Dunham)